fluffy/bare-rust/Architecture.md

 The design follows a dataflow architecture where multiple tasks communicate by sending messages to each other.
-This system is built on top of device drivers that interface with the HAL (Hardware Abstraction Layer), which in turn interacts with the hardware.
+This system is built on top of BSP (Board Support Package) that interface with the HAL (Hardware
+Abstraction Layer), which in turn interacts with the hardware.

 * Tasks: